Skip to main content Skip to navigation

 }

-// update state not JS has loaded
+// update state now JS has loaded

 disclosures.forEach(component => {